drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 {% include adsense-inside-post.html %}

-This uses sessionStorage to pull that off.
+This uses sessionStorage.
 If you close the browser and open this link again, you'll see that the box goes back to default background.

 I have used this in my new theme [Hagura](http://webjeda.com/hagura/){: target="_blank"}.